apr-courses/php/README.md

 ### The task description

 Create a rest API to manage all the users in the app.
-Use nodejs `express` library for this.
+Use Laravel library for this.

 The API routes should do the following actions:
  - get all users